 - Stolen device listing: The IMEI is actively flagged in a national blacklist or GSMA registry.

-- Cloned IMEI: The same IMEI appears on multiple devices — a classic sign of illegal tampering.
+- Cloned IMEI: The same IMEI appears linked to multiple devices — a classic sign of illegal tampering.

 - Model mismatch: The TAC code indicates a completely different phone model than what you’re being sold.

-- Foreign TAC in local markets: The device was manufactured for a different region and may have compatibility issues.
+- Foreign TAC in local markets: The device was manufactured for a different region and may be incompatible with local bands or warranty terms.

-- Conflicting activation records: The IMEI shows activation in a country or network inconsistent with the seller’s story.
+- Conflicting activation records: The IMEI shows activation in a country inconsistent with the seller’s story.

 Frequently Asked Questions